 She said she also sent out a survey to students last month to gauge their feedback on broadening SafeRide, which resulted in more than 240 responses from students.
-More than 94 percent of student respondents in the SA’s SafeRide survey said they would use the service to travel to and from West End, and nearly 90 percent said they would use it to and from the Lincoln Memorial, according to its results that were shared with The Hatchet.
+More than 94 percent of student respondents in the SA’s SafeRide survey said they would use the service to travel to and from West End, and nearly 90 percent said they would use it to and from the Lincoln Memorial, according to the results that were shared with The Hatchet.

-“My job is to care about the student body as vice president – I care so much about our students being safe.” she said.
+“My job is to care about the student body as vice president – I care so much about our students being safe,” she said.